-The following table describes the options available:
+The following table describes the options available.

 Feature Description Top Level Entity The name of the top-level entity of your design.
 If the top-level entity does not use the default work library to compile the VHDL files, you must specify the library file where the top-level entity can be found.
 To do this, the top-level entity name must be preceded by the VHDL library followed by a period (.).
-To specify VHDL library files, see Project Menu, on page 170 for the Set VHDL Library command, or the File Options Popup Menu Command, on page 321.
+To specify VHDL library files, see Project Menu, on page 180 for the Set VHDL Library command, or the File Options Popup Menu Command, on page 335.
 Tcl equivalent: set_option -top_module topLevelName Default Enum Encoding The default enumeration encoding to use.
 This is only for enumerated types; the FSM compiler automatically determines the state-machine encoding, or you can specify the encoding using the syn_encoding attribute.
 Tcl equivalent: set_option -default_enum_encoding encodingType Push Tristates When enabled (default), tristates are pushed across process/block boundaries.
-For more information, see Push Tristates Option, on page 202.
+For more information, see Push Tristates Option, on page 216.
 Tcl equivalent: set_option -compiler_compatible 0 1 Synthesis On/Off Implemented as Translate On/Off When enabled, the software ignores any VHDL code between synthesis_on and synthesis_off directives.
-It treats these third-party directives like translate_on/translate_off directives (see translate_off/translate_on, on page 180 for details).
+It treats these third-party directives like translate_on/translate_off directives (see translate_off/translate_on, on page 227 for details).
 Tcl equivalent: set_option -synthesis_onoff_pragma 0 1 VHDL 2008 When enabled, allows you to use VHDL 2008 language standards.
 Tcl equivalent: set_option -vhdl2008 0 1 Implicit Initial Value Support When enabled, the compiler passes init values through a syn_init property to the mapper.
-For more information, see VHDL Implicit Data-type Defaults, on page 485.
+For more information, see VHDL Implicit Data-type Defaults, on page 507.
 Tcl equivalent: set_option -supporttypedflt 0 1

 Feature Description Beta Features for VHDL Enables use of any VHDL beta features included in the release.
 Enabling this checkbox is equivalent to including a set_option -hdl_define -set BETA_FEATURES_ON directive in the project file.
-Tcl equivalent: set_option -beta_vhfeatures 0 1 Generics Shows generics extracted with Extract Generic Constants.
+Tcl equivalent: set_option -beta_vhfeatures 0 1 Loop Limit Allows you to override the default compiler loop limit value of 2000 in the RTL.
+You can apply loop limits using the Verilog loop_limit or the VHDL syn_looplimit directive.
+For details about these directives, see loop_limit, on page 36 and syn_looplimit, on page 117 in the Attribute Reference .
+Tcl equivalent: set_option -looplimit loopLimitValue Generics Shows generics extracted with Extract Generic Constants.
 You can override the default and set a new value for the generic constant.
 The value is valid for the current implementation.
 Extract Generic Constants Extracts generics from the top-level entity and displays them in the table.